 Curriculum Lead: Mrs S. Harvey

 At Brierley Hill Primary School, our History curriculum will help pupils gain knowledge and understanding of Britain's past and that of the wider world.
 As a school, we believe that high-quality History lessons encourage critical thinking skills, the ability to weigh evidence, sift arguments and allows pupils to develop perspective and judgement.
-Our History curriculum will also enable children to gain a sense of their own identity within a social, political, cultural and economic background.
+Our History curriculum will also enable children to

 In the Early Years Foundation Stage, children will talk about past and present events in their own lives and in the lives of their family members.
 They know that other children don't always enjoy the same things and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.